 Collection of statistics on State aid and public support to the financial sector in the context of the on-going financial crisis

-Different concepts can be applied when measuring the public support provided to financial institutions within the financial crisis context.
+Different concepts can be applied when measuring the public support provided to financial institutions in the context of the financial crisis.
 State Aid Scoreboard reports on State aid within the meaning of Article 107(1) TFEU and is based on information collected from the Member States on the basis of Commission Regulation (EC) 794/2004.
 Member States report State aid that they provided to financial institutions on the basis of a specific methodology in line with the State Aid banking Communications (for further details see Conceptual and methodological remarks).

-While the purpose of the State Aid Scoreboard is to provide data on State Aid within the meaning of Article 107(1) TFEU, the Commission also collects data on the effects of public interventions during the crisis on government finances (government deficit/surplus and debt).
-As part of the bi-annual Excessive Deficit Procedure (EDP) reporting in end-March and end-September, Eurostat collects data on government interventions during the financial crisis, directly relating to the support for financial institutions.
-The aim is to show a complete picture of actual and potential impacts on fiscal indicators.
-The data are therefore presented in two parts: part 1 shows actual impacts of interventions on government deficit/surplus and part 2 shows the actual and potential impacts on government debt.
+While the purpose of the State Aid Scoreboard is to provide data on State Aid within the meaning of Article 107(1) TFEU, the Commission also collects data on the effects of crisis-related interventions on government finances (government deficit/surplus and debt).
+As part of the bi-annual Excessive Deficit Procedure (EDP) reporting in end-March and end-September, Eurostat collects data on government interventions during the financial crisis to support financial institutions with the objective to show a actual and potential fiscal impacts.
+The data is therefore presented in two parts: part 1 shows actual impacts of interventions on government deficit/surplus and part 2 shows the actual and potential impacts on government debt.
 Eurostat publishes individual tables for EU Member States (where there were reportable interventions) and a summary table with the aggregated data for the EU and the Euro area.
-These data on government interventions during the financial crisis differ from the State aid amounts authorized by the Commission and used by the EU Member States. (see more in Conceptual and methodological remarks)
+This data on government interventions during the financial crisis differs from the State aid amounts authorized by the Commission and used by the EU Member States. (see more in Conceptual and methodological remarks)

 Collection of overview tables

-Total aid amounts granted for recapitalization and asset relief measures , 2008 - 2012
+Total aid amounts granted for recapitalisation and asset relief measures , 2008 - 2013

 *Data provided by Eurostat.
 Different methodologies are applied to measure the State aid and the government assistance to financial sector (see more here)